twood02/webtemplate/forensics/forensics.md

 `wget https://gwadvnet20.github.io/forensics/evidence05.pcap`

+---

-> These problems are mirrored from the [LMG Network Forensics Puzzle Contest](http://forensicscontest.com).
+> The problems below are mirrored from the [LMG Network Forensics Puzzle Contest](http://forensicscontest.com).
 They have been copied here to ensure they remain accessible for students in this class.

+---

 ## Stage 1: Illicit Messaging